Bronek/raffle/README.md

   * program can handle large total number of tickets

 3. Random shuffle all the tickets
-  * random seed can be provided in program options; if not provided the program will use own seed (derived from time)
+  * random seed can be provided in program options
+  * if seed is not provided, the program will use system entropy
+  * user can request system entropy explicitly

 4. Display top N entries
   * duplicate names are not removed, so someone who bought a large number of tickets can appear more than once on output.